antonioSF/css/README.md

 ##### Display
 A CSS box element can be of many types.
 The most basic ones are:
-* **block**: is defined as a box that's stacked upon other boxes.
+* **block**: Is defined as a box that's stacked upon other boxes.
 The whole box model as described above applies to block boxes.
-* **inline**: is the opposite of a block box.
+* **inline**: Is the opposite of a block box.
 It flows with the document's text.
 * **inline-block**: Is something in between the first two.

 ```html